networknext/next/docs/run_local_instance_with_docker_compose.md

 # Run a local instance with Docker Compose

 You can run a Network Next test environment locally with docker compose on any OS.
+This lets you quickly get a test instance of the whole system up and running locally, which you can interact with via a web browser.

 1. Install Docker from http://docker.com